-Day 2: AM and PM Birding in Novo Airão (ANAVILHANAS NATIONAL PARK).
+Day 5: AM and PM Birding in Novo Airão (ANAVILHANAS NATIONAL PARK).
 Our focus on this day will be the igapó (seasonally flooded forest by black waters) specialties.
 Most of our birding will be on a boat.

 Area description: the Anavilhanas National Park harbors the second largest fluvial archipelago in the world with more than 340 islands (the "Anavilhanas Archipelago").
-This area became a conservation unit on October 2008, comprising a territory with ~70% of upland forests and ~30% of lgapó forests and islands.
+This area became a conservation unit on October 29-2008, by the law 11799, comprising a territory with ~70% of upland forests and ~30% of Igapó forests and islands.
 With 350,000 hectares, the park protects not just the Anavilhanas Archipelago but a large area of terra firme forests on the Rio Negro left margin.
-The archipelago covers an area of 100,000 hectares dominated by lgapó - a seasonally flooded forest that grows with the influence of black waters (that is relatively low in nutrients).
+The archipelago covers an area of 100,000 hectares dominated by Igapó - a seasonally flooded forest that grows with the influence of black waters (that is relatively low in nutrients).
+And there are numerous indigenous archaeological sites not yet studied in the region!

-Targets: Home to endless species of fantastic birds like the beautiful Wire-tailed Manakin (Pipra filicauda), Ornate Hawk-Eagle (Spizaetus ornatus), Band-tailed Nighthawk (Nyctiprogne leucopyga), Amazonian Umbrellabird (Cephalopterus ornatus), Long-billed Woodcreeper (Nasica longirostris), Speckled Spinetail (Cranioleuca gutturata), Green-tailed Jacamar (Galbula galbula), Cream-colored Woodpecker (Celeus flavus), Lafresnaye's Piculet (Picumnus lafresnayi), Festive Parrot (Amazona festiva), Snethlage's Tody-Tyrant (Hemitriccus minor), Rio Negro Ash-breasted Antbird (Myrmoborus stictopterus), Leaden Antwren (Myrmotherula assimilis), Cherrie's Antwren (Myrmotherula cherriei), Klages's Antwren (Myrmotherula klagesi), Black-crested Antshrike (Sakesphorus canadensis), Blackish-gray Antshrike (Thamnophilus nigrocinereus), Varzea Schiffornis (Schiffornis major), Streak-throated Hermit (Phaethornis rupurumii), Yellow-crowned Elaenia (Myiopagis flavivertex), Brown-headed Greenlet (Hylophilus brunneiceps) and more.
+Targets: Home to endless species of fantastic birds like the beautiful Wire-tailed Manakin (Pipra filicauda), Ornate Hawk-Eagle (Spizaetus ornatus), Band-tailed Nighthawk (Nyctiprogne leucopyga), Amazonian Umbrellabird (Cephalopterus ornatus), Long-billed Woodcreeper (Nasica longirostris), Speckled Spinetail (Cranioleuca gutturata), Green-tailed Jacamar (Galbula galbula), Cream-colored Woodpecker (Celeus flavus), Lafresnaye's Piculet (Picumnus lafresnayi), Festive Parrot (Amazona festiva), Snethlage's Tody-Tyrant (Hemitriccus minor), Rio Negro Ash-breasted Antbird (Myrmoborus stictopterus), Leaden Antwren (Myrmotherula assimilis), Cherrie's Antwren (Myrmotherula cherriei), Klages's Antwren (Myrmotherula klagesi), Black-crested Antshrike (Sakesphorus canadensis), Blackish-gray Antshrike (Thamnophilus nigrocinereus), Varzea Schiffornis (Schiffornis major),

+Streak-throated Hermit (Phaethornis rupurumii), Yellow-crowned Elaenia (Myiopagis flavivertex), Brown-headed Greenlet (Hylophilus brunneiceps) and more.
 Besides some difficult birds mentioned above, we will really have to test our luck to see a Crestless Curassow (Pauxi tomentosa) or maybe even a Crested Eagle (Morphnus guianensis).

-Day 3: Our focus on this day in NOVO AIRÃO will be the Terra Firme (Amazon Rainforest that is not influenced by the floods) birds.
+Day 6: Our focus on this day in NOVO AIRÃO will be the Terra Firme birds.